stwgb/kafka-environment/kafka-messaging/kafka-connect-jmx-exporter/kafka-connect.md

 ```
 ### 5 Source Partitions and Source Offsets

-Connector are stateless, to save the state you need to track paritions and offsets (these partitions have nothing to do with kafka, they are referenced to the source of the data)
+Connectors are stateless, to save the state you need to track partitions and offsets
+(these partitions have nothing to do with kafka, they are referenced to the source of the data)

 Source partitions enables kafka connect to store the data source (where the data came from).